-Azure Data Lake Store provides unlimited storage and is suitable for storing a variety of data for analytics.
+Data Lake Storage Gen1 provides unlimited storage and is suitable for storing a variety of data for analytics.
 It does not impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
 Individual files can range from kilobyte to petabytes in size making it a great choice to store any type of data.
 Data is stored durably by making multiple copies and there is no limit on the duration of time for which the data can be stored in the data lake.

 Performance-tuned for big data analytics

 Data Lake Storage Gen1 is built for running large scale analytic systems that require massive throughput to query and analyze large amounts of data.
 The data lake spreads parts of a file over a number of individual storage servers.
 This improves the read throughput when reading the file in parallel for performing data analytics.

 Enterprise-ready: Highly-available and secure

 Data Lake Storage Gen1 provides industry-standard availability and reliability.
 Your data assets are stored durably by making redundant copies to guard against any unexpected failures.
 Enterprises can use Data Lake Storage Gen1 in their solutions as an important part of their existing data platform.

 Data Lake Storage Gen1 also provides enterprise-grade security for the stored data.
 For more information, see Securing data in Azure Data Lake Storage Gen1.

 Data Lake Storage Gen1 can store any data in their native format, as is, without requiring any prior transformations.
 Data Lake Storage Gen1 does not require a schema to be defined before the data is loaded, leaving it up to the individual analytic framework to interpret the data and define a schema at the time of the analysis.
 Being able to store files of arbitrary sizes and formats makes it possible for Data Lake Storage Gen1 to handle structured, semi-structured, and unstructured data.